A Principled Approach to Bayesian Transfer Learning: Simulation Studies

-From Table \ref{tab::Weib} it is clear that across all levels of $k$, LOO accurately identifies the best method for use when considering the bias, MSE, St. Dev and Cov.
-The drawback of CLPPD is again highlighted under the Bayesian transfer learning setting, as it instead favours methods based on the negative influence of the target data.
-This can be seen clearly by comparing the True and target only methods.
+From Table \ref{tab::Weib} it is clear that across all levels of $k$, LOO-CV accurately identifies the best transfer method as it aligns with the method selected using the metrics that exploit the true target parameter value.
+The drawback of CLPPD is again highlighted under the Bayesian transfer learning setting, as it consistently chooses the BT method over the true method.
+This can be clearly seen when $k=0$, under this setting the BT method performs significantly worse across all three of the ideal metrics and still CLPPD identifies it as the best method.

-As in the previous examples, when $k=0$ the True and Bayesian updating methods perform best, followed closely by the source only, FPP and NPP methods.
-However, unlike the previous examples, the target only method performs poorly with a significantly higher MSE, bias, and St. Dev.
+As in the previous example, when $k=0$ the Bayesian updating method performs best, followed closely by the source only, FPP and NPP methods.
+Compared to the linear regression, the data are less informative since the data represent an order statistic of the Weibull distribution, and can be censored.
+Furthermore, the source dataset is larger than the previous example.
+Therefore, the target only method performs poorly in this simulation study, with a significantly higher MSE and bias compared to the previous example.
 When $k=1$ in this setting, the FPP and NPP approaches perform best, having a bias and MSE similar to the Bayesian updating method, but much better coverage.
 The source only and Bayesian updating methods have significantly worse coverage than the target only method.
 The results for $k=2$ and $k=3$ show that the FPP and NPP methods slightly outperform the target only method.
 Again, the Bayesian updating and source only methods perform poorly, especially for coverage where the source only method has almost $0\%$ coverage.